 Rule 266 Accounting of Cash grants.
-Cash grants, as distinct from commodity grant or other assistance in kind received from external sources shall be accounted for only by the office of Controller of Aid Accounts and Audit, Department of Economic Affairs.
+Cash grants, as distinct from commodity grant or other assistance in kind received from external sources shall be accounted for only by the sources shall be accounted for only by the office of Controller of Aid Accounts and Audit, Department of Economic Affairs.